 This is also untrue.
-Cadets is for any teen between 12-19 who would like to learn leadership, citizenship, survival, drill...and to do so in a safe, team environment.
+The Air Cadet program is for any Canadian teen between 12- 18 who would like to learn leadership, citizenship, survival, drill, and more in a safe, team environment.

 3. "The officers are not real Canadian Forces (CF) Officers."